 A good alternative is the Titebond Titebrush.

 The 100% silicone bristles make it the best alternative to disposable brushes, fingers, and other spreading tools.
 To clean this brush, just let the glue dry when you’re done and peel the wood glue from the bristles for easy cleaning.
+If you want to know when wood glue is dry, check out my article How Long Does Wood Glue Take to Dry?
+5 Tips You Should Know!

 How to remove wood glue – conclusion